Vinblastine for Dogs

 Vinblastine Side Effects

-Decreased appetite, vomiting and diarrhea are possible side effects of most chemotherapy drugs.
 To help with side effects, your veterinarian can prescribe supportive medications to make your pet feel better.
-If side effects are persistent or severe, they should be reported to your veterinarian.1 Difficulty breathing, neurologic signs, irritation or skin sloughing at the injection site are rare side effects and should be reported immediately to your veterinarian.1
+If side effects are persistent or severe, they should be reported to your veterinarian.1

 Monitoring

-A baseline CBC (complete blood count) should be done prior to every treatment to ensure that your pet has enough white blood cells and platelets present to safely treat.
-Monitoring liver enzymes periodically is a good idea as well.1 These tests will help your dog avoid side effects due to continued dosing.
+A baseline CBC (complete blood count) should be done before every treatment to ensure that your pet has enough white blood cells and platelets to safely treat.
+Monitoring liver enzymes periodically is a good idea as well.1

 1. Plumb DC.
 Vinblastine.
 Plumb’s Veterinary Drugs. https://app.plumbs.com/drug-monograph/vTu5mODx1yPROD.
 Updated September 2022 Accessed December 2022.